 "BVI method" performance, i.e., excluding the initial sales charge.
-Past performance is not a guide to future results.
-As of: September 30, 2024
+Past performance is no guide to future results.

 Special notes

 Consideration of sustainability risks

 The Company considers sustainability risks in one or more phases of the investment process, for example when making its investment decision and when monitoring.
 Depending on the fund's investment strategy, this may also entail a proprietary ESG-integrated analysis of the issuer.